finanzcheck/AOM/README.md

 advertiser's platforms.
 The auto archiving cron job executes the `core:archive command` which triggers [Piwik's TaskScheduler](https://developer.piwik.org/api-reference/Piwik/TaskScheduler) and thus this plugin's tasks.
 You can import and merge data manually by running `./console core:run-scheduled-tasks --force`.

+Merging will only be correct, when your website's timezone matches the timezones of each advertising platform account.